 Forspoken is a new AAA action-adventure, RPG title from Square Enix that incorporates fantastical action-adventure elements.
-Here’s everything we know about this upcoming open-world game and details on its gameplay.
+Here’s everything you need to know about this upcoming open-world game including release date and trailers.

 Revealed as Project Athia before the PlayStation 5 had even launched, Forspoken offers gorgeous-looking visuals and gameplay, but we know little about the final product.

 Developed by Luminous Productions, a branch of Square Enix, the game involves a woman named Frey being transported from New York to a vast parallel world.
 Here, she develops superpowers and is pulled into a conflict between the world’s residents and powerful beings known as ‘Tantas’.

 Forspoken looks to be an open-world action game with RPG elements, with a unique, fluid traversal system.
 Here’s everything we know so far.

 - Forspoken trailers and plot